dwarvesf/playbook/operations/checklists/offboarding-checklist.md

 tags:
   - people
   - operations
+  - checklist
-title: Offboarding Checklist
+title: "Checklist: Offboarding"
-date: null
+date: 2020-01-01
-description: null
+description: The process when an employee offboard from the team.
 authors:
   - Han 🐸
   - hnh